kvz/ratestate/README.md

 # ratestate

-A ratelimiter that can transmit states of different objects while avoiding transmitting the same state twice, and adhering to a global speed limit.
+A ratelimiter that can transmit states of different entities while avoiding transmitting the same state twice, and adhering to a global speed limit.

 Use case: having many updates for Philips Hue intelligent lightbulbs (e.g. based on realtime color detection of camera input), memoizing the latest desired state internally, but only submitting max 30 updates / sec, to avoid hitting the global rate limiter as imposed by the Hue Bridge.